 pi@raspberrypi:~/cstories $ mousepad /home/pi/Code/Python/cstories.py

-- To save in mousepad, click on the save and then close the window
+- To save in mousepad, click on the Save button and then close the window.

 - To save in Thonny, click on the Save button.